Teaching respect in your classroom? Give students the respect, activities, and skills they need to be good friends and good students.

 10. Spaghetti in a Hot Dog Bun: Having the Courage To Be Who You Are – Maria Dismondy

 In addition to respecting others, your students need to learn how to respect themselves.
 This book helps teach kids to love who they are and to celebrate what makes them unique.
-This will help them have respect for themselves, an important thing to have as they grow older.
+This will help them develop respect for themselves, an important quality to possess as they grow older.

 Videos that Teach Respect Activities

-Kids also love watching videos, making it a great tool to teach them important skills and character traits.
-If you want to teach your students all about respect, these 5 videos can help.
+Children also love watching videos, making it an excellent tool for teaching them essential skills and character traits.
+If you want to teach your students all about respect, these five videos can help.

 1. Sesame Street – Respect (Word on the Street)

-Sesame Street is back and they’re here to teach kids all about respect.
-In this video, kids will get the chance to hear what respect is all about and how respect applies to them.
-It gives kids a great visual for what respect looks like in a normal situation.
+Sesame Street is back, and they’re here to teach kids all about respect.
+In this video, kids will have the opportunity to learn about the importance of respect and how it applies to their lives.
+It provides kids with a great visual representation of what respect looks like in a normal situation.

-It is important to give children opportunities to practice being respectful when they are young.
+It is essential to provide children with opportunities to practice being respectful from a young age.
 Have pairs stand up and act out a scenario from a respect scenario card.
-Ask the class for suggestions of ways to show respect.
+Ask the class for suggestions on ways to show respect.
 Click here to check it out.

 2. All About Respect (song for kids about respect)

 Now you can use music to help teach kids about respect.
-This song teaches kids how to respect people and belongings, all in a fun and upbeat way.
+This song teaches children how to respect people and their belongings in a fun and upbeat way.
 This catchy tune is sure to become a classroom favorite.

 3. Respect Song

-Here’s another great song that will teach your students about respect.
+Here’s another excellent song that will teach your students about respect.
 In it, they sing about how every person is special and that you should treat them with respect.
-Your students will quickly pick up on the lyrics, singing the song even after the video is done.
+Your students will quickly pick up on the lyrics and sing the song even after the video is over.

 Encourage kids to express the ways they show respect and record them on an anchor chart.
 Have them choose a few and draw them on a respect hat.
 Kids will love making their own respect hat to show what they have learned.
 Click here to check it out.